 But fear not.
 Despite all the myriad storage options Apple offers with its iPads, we have laid them all out in a simple way for you in this article.
 We take a look at how much iPad storage you'll need to taking you through the different things that take up room on your device.
 Then, we look at the different storage options and which users they are suited to.
 By the end, you should have a clear idea of exactly how much iPad storage you need to meet your individual needs.

 If you're in the market for a new Apple tablet, then also see where to get the best iPad for you in our list of the iPad generations.
-Then what the best iPad stylus is.
+Then what the best iPad stylus and best iPad keyboard is.
 And for extra storage beyond Apple, see our pick of the best cloud storage options.

 iPad storage: Photos and videos